ADHESIVE COMPONENT PLACEMENT

 NSI has also developed very specialized ‘Tube Pro’ systems for wrapping labels around cylindrical and non-cylindrical devices including methods to ensure that the label or die-cut part is applied in the correct axial and radial position.
 These systems include hardware and software to orientate the substrate component in both of these axes.
 In some configurations we offer solutions that incorporate up to 8 axes of motion to ensure proper alignment and assembly of labels or other components meeting precision placement requirements in both axial and radial positions.

 Please see our Tube Pro and Syringe Pro products or contact us for further information regarding the specifics of your label wrapping application.

 Odd‐Shape Label or Component

-One of the major and significant benefits of our patented peel bar technology is that our applicators can accurately feed and peel adhesive-backed components regardless of their shape.
+One of the major and significant benefits of our purpose-designed peel bar technology is that our applicators can accurately feed and peel adhesive-backed components regardless of their shape.
 We have successfully automated the placement of various parts and a wide variety of materials using or systems.
 Conventional ‘labeler’ equipment is best suited only to handling rectangular label shapes.
 Our systems are equally good for these rectangular shapes or any other shape.

 A common application that takes advantage of this strength is to pick and place an array of die-cut parts simultaneously.
 It is possible for us to provide this function when the die-cut parts can be cut on the liner in the same array that they need to be placed onto the substrate.
 This can also be useful when we can pick an array of components and then apply them either ‘one by one’ or can offset or spread them to match a new pitch for application onto the substrate.